maxnotmin/video_segment_maker/README.md

 # video_segment_maker
-This will be used to create shorter videos from longer videos used a CSV file as a time sheet.
+This will be used to create shorter videos from longer videos using a CSV file as a time sheet.